-Road Work Causing Delays & Vehicle-length Limits in Sequoia NP (via Hwy 198)Expect delays up to one hour on the main park road between the foothills and Giant Forest, and night closures on Monday-Thursday nights, with one pass through at 11:30pm.
-Vehicles over 22 feet are prohibited in the construction zone.
+Road Work Causing Delays & Vehicle-length Limits in Sequoia NPExpect delays (up to 2 hours on weekdays) through 12/16 on the main park road between the foothills and Giant Forest.
+Vehicles over 22 feet are prohibited between Hospital Rock Picnic Area and Giant Forest.

-A road construction project between the Foothills and the Giant Forest is causing driving delays and limits on long vehicles.
+A road construction project between the Foothills and the Giant Forest is causing significant driving delays and limits on long vehicles.
 Get details on the delays and advice on timing your drive to minimize them.
 Because of construction, vehicles over 22 feet in length are prohibited on the highway between the foothills and Giant Forest.
 If you drive a longer vehicle, use the northern entrance at Kings Canyon National Park via Highway 180.

 In Giant Forest, Lodgepole, and Grant Grove, temperatures are cool during the day and chilly at night.
 Weather is great for hiking, but snow is coming soon.
 Check forecasts before you come.

 In the Foothills, weather is comfortable and the rainy season is here.

 Mineral King Road and Highway 180 to Cedar Grove have closed for winter.

 It's always a good idea to check forecasts before your visit.

 Because of the extreme elevation range in these parks, weather conditions vary widely between areas.
 In summer, the sequoia groves have comfortable temperatures and the foothills are hot and dry.
 Snow lingers on high-mountain passes well into summer.
 In fall, some areas close or reduce their hours.
 Winter brings snow to sequoia groves and rain to the foothills.
 Be prepared for tire chain requirements.
 Spring is a great time to hike in the foothills and snow begins to melt at higher elevations.